-A fully diminished flattens the minor 7th down a step to become enharmonically equivalent to a major 6th (9 semitones).
+A fully diminished flattens the minor 7th down a step to become enharmonically equivalent to a major 6th (9 half steps).

-A C fully diminished 7th chord would be made up of C – Eb – Gb – Bbb (B double flat, equivalent to an A).
+A C fully diminished 7th chord would comprise C – Eb – Gb – Bbb (B double flat, equivalent to an A).

-The opposite of a diminished chord, an augmented chord is when you take a major chord and raise the 5th one semitone so that it is 8 semitones away from the root.
+The opposite of a diminished chord, an augmented chord, is when you take a major chord and raise the 5th one half step so that it is eight half steps away from the root.

 For example, here is a C augmented triad:

-There are few other types of chord that you might need to know about.
-These types of chord are very common in jazz music.
+There are a few other types of chords that you might need to know about.
+These types of chords are very common in jazz music.

 As we said above, a triad chord uses the root note, the 3rd scale degree, and the 5th scale degree to make a chord.